Funding for care

 People with ongoing signification health needs, which are complex and/or severe, may be eligible to have their care paid for through a scheme called NHS Continuing Healthcare.

-To be eligible for NHS Continuing Healthcare funding for complex care, an individual needs to be assessed, by their local Clinical Commissioning Group (CCG), as their primary need bring health related.
+To be eligible for NHS Continuing Healthcare funding for complex care, an individual needs to be assessed, by their local Integrated Care Board (ICB), as their primary need bring health related.

 For those who aren’t eligible for NHS Continuing Healthcare funding, you can seek funding through their local authority.

 The majority of people who live in our care homes have their care paid for through NHS Continuing Healthcare or joint funded with the local authority.

 Your ICB or local authority should always involve you in the assessment process and take your views into consideration when finding a suitable care home.

 If it’s agreed that a care home is the best option, you should be provided with a choice of homes that have the suitable facilities, experience and specialist teams to meet your relative’s needs.